Zerynth Studio is an integrated development environment (IDE) that runs on Windows, Linux and Mac.

 In the Getting Started section a dedicated tutorial on how to use examples is available.

-Zerynth Studio can be extended with new libraries and all the existing components of the system can be updated when necessary.
-These features are managed from the Package Manager panel, accessible by clicking the “puzzle” icon on the Left Panel
+Zerynth Studio can be extended with new libraries from our community of users; these features are managed from the Library Manager panel, accessible by clicking the “puzzle” icon on the Left Panel

-- type keywords in the search form and a list of matching packages will be displayed.
+- type keywords in the search box and a list of matching libraries will be displayed.

-- click “Install” in the summary popup for the package
+- click “Install” in the summary popup for the library after choosing the version

 In the Getting Started section a dedicated tutorial on how to search, install and import packages is available.